Are you sick and tired being roped into yet another debate about which sport is better?

 Paintballs have grades or quality levels.
 They come in field or recreational grade, or a tournament/pro grade paintball.
 There is even a winter grade that exists for cold weather.
 Some high end guns require high quality paint, but weight is not a factor like it is with airsoft.

-Paintballs are 3 or 4 times as expensive per round, and add to the cost of playing paintball.
+Paintballs are 3 or 4 times as expensive per round, and add to the expense of playing paintball.

 Generally speaking, most folks agree airsoft is less expensive.
-The biggest factor causing paintball to be more expensive is the cost of ammo and the amount used.
+The biggest factor causing paintball to be more expensive is the budget of ammo and the amount used.

 Some people say paintball is more expensive because of the gear and guns, and this is true to some extent.